oasys/www.oasys.net/content/fragments/erspan-on-nexus7k.md

 seeing a firewall claiming it was transmitting packets, but they were not seen by the downstream endpoint.
 I didn't trust the ASA packet capture in this case, so I decided to collect traffic from its immediately-connected device, a Nexus 7009, to verify.
+Cisco has a [technote][technote] for a configuration example on this platform.

-ERSPAN is handy to be able to do ad-hoc troubleshooting when you need to a packet capture from a remote device, so I configured an `erspan-source` session to capture traffic on that particular interface and send it to a remote Linux machine.
+ERSPAN is handy to be able to do ad-hoc troubleshooting when you need to a packet capture from a remote device, so I configured an `erspan-source` session to capture traffic on that particular interface and sent it to a remote Linux machine.

 This deployment has multiple VDCs on the chassis, so the source IP of the ERSPAN GRE tunnel needs to be configured in the admin VDC of the